uQr/cordova-docs/articles/tutorial-team-build/tutorial-team-build-readme.md

-<properties pageTitle="Build Cordova apps in a Team / Continuous Integration (CI) environment"
+<properties pageTitle="Build Cordova apps in a Continuous Integration environment"
-  description="Build Cordova apps in a Team / Continuous Integration (CI) environment" services="" documentationCenter="" authors="bursteg" />
+  description="Build Cordova apps in a Continuous Integration environment" services="" documentationCenter="" authors="bursteg" />

-# Build Cordova apps in a Team / Continuous Integration (CI) environment
+# Build Cordova apps in a Continuous Integration environment
 **Note that this documentation applies to Visual Studio 2015 and does not apply to Visual Studio 2013 CTPs.**

 With the release of Visual Studio 2015, you now have a number of options for how you can integrate Cordova apps with your favorite team / continuous integration (CI) server thanks to the fact that projects created in Visual Studio are standard [Apache Cordova Command Line Interface](http://go.microsoft.com/fwlink/?LinkID=533773) (CLI) projects.